FINNISH STUDY: ATTENTION IS THE MOST VALUABLE CURRENCY IN ADVERTISING, SAYS SCREENFORCE ATTENTION REPORT

 ADS GRABBING AND SUSTAINING ATTENTION ARE THE KEY TO BUSINESS SUCCESS

 20. 7.
 2025 Consumer attention matters more than ever.
 People are bombarded with thousands of ads and messages daily—and most get ignored.
 In a world of endless distractions, advertisers’ ability to grab and sustain attention is the key to driving real brand impact.
-Interesting insights in this regard came from the 2025 Uber Advertising Attention study, which focused… Continue reading ADS GRABBING AND SUSTAINING ATTENTION ARE THE KEY TO BUSINESS SUCCESS
+Interesting insights in this regard came from the 2025 Uber Advertising Attention study, which focused on the ability of ads within the Uber app to capture attention.

 COMING UP LATER: THE EYEWATERING COST OF DULL MEDIA

 13. 6.
 2025 Dull ads cost companies millions of dollars to achieve the same effect – now, new research to be presented today at Cannes Lions by eatbigfish’s Adam Morgan and Dr. Karen Nelson-Field examines and quantifies the silent drain on our budgets caused by dull media formats.
-Why dull matters As Adam Morgan explained at last year’s… Continue reading COMING UP LATER: THE EYEWATERING COST OF DULL MEDIA
+Why dull matters As Adam Morgan explained at last year’s festival, most ads are dull.
+The whole lot of nothing that they make people feel costs real money – an average of £10m, according to a 2023 piece of work by Peter Field.

 FIVE CHARTS TO END THE TV DEBATE